 3. Using Len Method of Python

-Note that this method is not recommended as it is not pythonic to use such code and it is bad coding practice to follow.
+It should be noted that this method is not recommended because it is not pythonic to use such code and is poor coding practice.

 #initializing an empty list givenList = #Using Len to get the Len and COmparing if len(givenList) == 0: print("List is Empty")